(Updated with all new photos, November 2020)

 Bake the wings for 15 minutes at 400° F (204° C).
 Flip them over and bake for another 15 minutes on the other side.

 Take the tray from the oven and baste them with BBQ sauce.
-I like to use this homemade bourbon bbq sauce, but you can use whatever your favorite bbq sauce is.
-Brush the bbq sauce onto the top side of the wings.
+I like to use this homemade bourbon bbq sauce, but you can use our favorite bbq sauce.
+Brush the sauce onto the top side of the wings.

 Turn your oven to broil, with the top rack lowered to the 2nd row.
 This will help keep the splatter and flare ups to a minimum.
 You’ll want to keep a close eye on the wings as they broil.